-In the code examples above I ended up switching an
+In the code examples above I ended up switching the

 accept_client_credentials_grant controller method to

-accept_grant and then used a case statement as a proxy to determine what the app should do based off of the
+accept_grant and then used a case statement as a proxy to determine what the app should do based on the

-grant_type that was passed to the app through
+grant_type that was sent to the app through

 grant_type would exactly look like.
-For all they know the param is passed in as “Client Credentials”, “CLIENT_CREDENTIALS” or any number of other options.
-Given that I knew of future potential workflows in advance and could see a future issue for other developers, I chose to optimize this code early, but not prematurely.
+For all they know the param value could be “Client Credentials”, “CLIENT_CREDENTIALS” or any number of other options.
+Given that I knew of future potential workflows in advance and could see a future issue for other developers, I chose to optimize this code early, but in my opinion not prematurely.